Table of Contents

 If there’s one tip that I feel really addressed the whole cakey-nose issue, I feel like it’s this one!
 Each time before I apply my makeup, I really like to exfoliate my nose.
 What does this do?
 Well, it’s a small step that can make a world of a difference.
 When you exfoliate your nose, you’re basically getting rid of any of the dead skin cells in that area and smoothing it out.
 I’ve found that when I exfoliate before I do my makeup, the products really just soak and absorb into my skin.
 This tip doesn’t just work with helping the makeup on your nose look better, but it really works for all of your face makeup in general!

 With this tip, since I exfoliate my skin so often, it’s important to use an exfoliator that’s not too harsh on your skin so it doesn’t just strip your skin each time!
 My favorite exfoliator at the moment is the St. Ives Blackhead Clearing Green Tea Scrub.
 In my opinion, this exfoliator is very gentle on my skin so I can use it daily.
 Although it’s gentle, it still exfoliates my skin beautifully; this product just has the perfect balance of being gentle yet effective!
-It’s also pretty affordable and comes with a lot of product, where a little bit goes a long way!
+It’s also pretty affordable and comes with a lot of products, where a little bit goes a long way!

 Step 2: Before You Apply Your Base Makeup, Apply Primer!